We offer services in the following areas:

 Personal satisfaction is a key benefit we derive from helping clients support charitable entities.

-Many of our client relationships started with tax planning, consulting or reporting (tax returns and interactions with the IRS).
-Since our clients have continuing needs for assistance with ever more complex tax codes we have a team of quality professionals to provide the planning and reporting services needed to address these complexities.
-Amicus offers tax return preparation, planning and consulting in all of our practice areas.
+Many of our client relationships started with tax planning and consulting (including interactions with the IRS).
+Since our clients have continuing needs for assistance with ever more complex tax codes we are able to provide the planning services needed to address these complexities.
+Amicus offers tax planning and consulting in all of our practice areas.

 Tax Controversy & IRS Disputes